DevOpsHiveHQ/dynamic-devops-roadmap/projects/hivebox/README.md

 - Endpoint: `/temperature`
 - Parameters: No parameters.
 - Requirements:
-  - Add "status" field based on the temperature average value.
+  - Add a "status" field based on the temperature average value.
     - Less than 10: Too Cold
     - Between 11-36: Good
     - More than 37: Too Hot